Aguiguan

 Aguijan (/æɡɪˈjɑːn/; Aguiján /es/; also Aguiguan and Aguihan, based on the Spanish rendition of the native name), and sometimes referred to Goat Island, is a small, uninhabited, bean-shaped coralline island in the Mariana Islands in the Pacific Ocean.
 It is situated 8 km southwest of Tinian, from which it is separated by the Tinian Channel.
-Aguijan and Tinian together form Tinian Municipality, one of the four main political divisions that comprise the Commonwealth of the Northern Mariana Islands.
-Aguijan is inhabited by wild goats and is the last known habitat of a rare bat, and many species of birds live on the island.
-During the Pacific campaign of World War II a Japanese garrison was on the island which surrendered at the end of the war in 1945 without a battle.
+Aguiguan and Tinian together form Tinian Municipality, one of the four main political divisions that comprise the Commonwealth of the Northern Mariana Islands.
+Aguiguan is inhabited by wild goats and is the last known habitat of a rare bat, and many species of birds live on the island.
+During the Pacific campaign of World War II, a Japanese garrison was on the island which surrendered at the end of the war in 1945 without a battle.
 Access to the island is inhibited by the lack of a natural harbor.
+The 2010 and 2020 United States censuses both reported its population as 0.